Vertigez/Bot/README.md

    The second token bot, bot same with the third and all the others.
 4. Install pip3 if you do not mind running "apt-get install python3-pip."
 5. Install python-telegram-bot performing "pip3 install python-telegram-bot".
+6. Edit the file start.sh.
-6. "sh start.sh" to start all bots.
+7. "sh start.sh" to start all bots.
-7. To flooddare a group you have to add them and send "/flodd".
+8. To flood a group you have to add them and send "/flodd".

 Developer by @Maurizio00YT on Telegram (@FloodStorm)